jalong21/ballRoller/README.md

 You should now be able to hit this service's endpoints at localhost:8080

-hitting: ```localhost:8080/v1/rollBall?boardSize=6``` with boardSize as the height/width of the board you want it to generate.
+hitting: ```localhost:8080/v1/rollBall?boardSize=6``` with boardSize as the height/width of the board you want it to generate will return a text print-out with a randomly generated board and a solution, if there is one, that looks like:

-should return a text print-out with a randomly generated board and a solution, if there is one, that looks like:
+I have found that most random boards do not have a solution, so you might have to hit the endpoint a few times to find a good one.

 ```Ball Rolling Game
 starting position: (0,5)